-LBSC 703, LSBC 707 and LBSC 744 are all offered each fall and spring semester.
+LBSC 703 and LSBC 707, are offered each fall and spring semester and LBSC 744 is offered each spring semester.
 LBSC 707 may also be offered during the summer term, if there is sufficient demand.
 When LBSC 707 is offered during the summer term, it extends over both six week summer terms so that students have adequate opportunity to complete the required 120 hours.